CumulusNetworks/docs/content/cumulus-linux-513/NVUE-Format-Reference.md

 **Range Rules**

-1. Range format is specified using a hyphen (-) between start and end numbers.
+1. You specify a range format with a hyphen (-) between start and end numbers.
-2. Start number must be less than end number.
+2. The start number must be less than the end number.
 3. Only the numeric portion of the interface name can be part of the range.
 4. All expanded interface names must be valid according to their respective interface type rules.
 5. Cannot mix different interface types in a single range.